 Moody says that by the end of the year she hopes to have built her confidence along with her drawing, painting and writing skills.
 "I'm not sure where all this will lead but I feel momentum toward something bigger." she says.

 Searching for more ideas?
-Check out our post The One Creative Exercise You Should Do Every Morning.
+Check out our post on The One Creative Exercise You Should Do Every Morning.

 Photos provided by Crystal Moody.